skolbin-ssi/Dynamics-365-Fraud-Protection-ManualReview/backend/README.md

 # Backend

-This is a parent module of the Manual Review application.
-The application follows microservice architecture and contains the following main executable modules:
+This is a parent module of the Manual Review backend (BE) applications.
-* [mr-queues](./queues) that responsible for real-time item processing in the queue-based paradigm.
-* [mr-analytics](./analytics) that responsible for post-processing analysis and reporting.

-The module combines all services and provides common configurations like `.gitignore` and `settings.gradle`.
+Please, read more in [BE Contribution guide](./CONTRIBUTION.md).

+Below you can find main technical information about building/launching of backend part.

 ## Getting Started